AutoITWeb/autoit-dealer-tools/README.md

 __bdt_vehicle_search_frontpage__
 Specialized search for use on the frontpage (or any other landingpage that is not the main search and result page)
+(Lots of possible ways to tweak what is shown and how it looks.
+See the setting "Forsidesøgning" in the plugin settings)

 __bdt_vehicle_card__
 Print out a vehicle "card" - a box with short informations about the vehicle.
 This is equal to one search result item from the vehicle search results.